 On successful completion of this module students will be able to:

 1. Demonstrate an in-depth understanding of the development, differentiation and maturation of lymphocytes and myeloid cells and comprehend and discuss the complex interplay of the various mechanisms of immune responses to non-self in the learning log

 2. Explain advances in the understanding of development of disease states attributable to the malfunction of the immune system.

 3. Understand and discuss in relevant assessments how advances in the understanding of the immune system and in immunodiagnostics have led to novel/experimental therapies and improvements in the diagnosis of disease and provide a critical analysis and abstract meaning from a case study.

-The module will be summatively assessed by two in-course tests, Progress Test I (30%) and Progress Test II (40%) each and a case-study (30%).
-Progress Test I consists of a short answer and MCQ based assessment on material delivered in learning modules 1-5, and Progress Test II consists of a short answer and MCQ based assessment on material delivered in weeks 6-9.
+The module will be summatively assessed by a Progress Test (50%) and a case-study (50%).
+The progress Test consists of a short answer and MCQ based assessment.
 Both components will be used to provide formative feedback.
 To pass the module students need to achieve a minimum aggregate mark of 50%.